 - The serene Observatory above the bridge with a resident pianist during cocktail hour.

 - The Card Room hosts bridge instruction and tournaments.

 - Crowd-pleasing appearances by guest stars from TV and stage, authors diplomats, politicians and other well-versed experts.

-Cruise & Maritime Voyages specialises in adults-only, no-fly cruises for the British market, and particularly attracts older couples and singles.
-With its classical lines, the Magellan is the latest and largest acquisition to the fleet.
-In 2017 this 1,250-passenger ship is offering four one-night "taster" cruises.
+Cruise & Maritime Voyages specialises in adults-only, no-fly cruises for the British market, and particularly attracts older couples and singles, and has probably the cheapest fares afloat.
+With its classical lines, the 1,250-passenger Magellan offers one-night "taster" cruises, as well as longer voyages.
 There are 15 grades cabin categories -- ranging from standard twin inside cabins to a Royal Suite.
 There is a traditional feel to the elegant Waldorf and Kensington restaurants which offer open seating at breakfast and lunch and a first and second sitting for dinner.
-The menus are the same in both restaurants and food is well presented.
 Bars and lounges include the Captain's Club, Churchill's Lounge, Hampton's Bar and Sinatra's Bar, plus Scott's nightclub.
 There are two swimming pools, with one overlooking the stern.

-- The onboard enrichment programme, CMV Additions, which includes maritime history, broadcasting, gardens, criminology and more.
+- The onboard enrichment programme includes maritime history, broadcasting, gardens, criminology and more.

 - Themed "Arts & Crafts" cruises, as well as "An Audience With... " programme of light-hearted discussions on selected sailings.